Visitors to Running Brook Elementary School are welcomed by signs in English and Spanish.

 Howard County's demographic portrait no longer is black-and-white.
 Drawn by the promise of good jobs and good schools, foreign immigrants are moving to Howard County in increasing numbers, changing the way the county looks, acts and sounds.

-"Here you have [Columbia founder] James Rouse's vision of an integrated community," said Kinza Schuyler, an immigration counselor with Foreign-born Information and Referral Network (FIRN), an organization that assists immigrants in the county and is the only one of its kind in Maryland.
+"Here you have [Columbia founder] James Rouse's vision of an integrated community," said Kinza Schuyler, an immigration counselor with Foreign-born Information and Referral Network (FIRN), which assists immigrants in the county.

 In 1980, 5,300 foreign-born residents lived in Howard County.
 Ten years later, that had more than doubled to 11,300.
 Between 1990 and 1999, that number grew again as more than 5,200 immigrants settled in the county, according to the U.S. Census Bureau.

 Though a few refugees have settled in Howard County with the help of local churches, many of the county's foreign-born residents have lived in the United States for some time and are leaving cities for the suburbs.

 "It's for the same reasons that anyone else would want to go there," said Ralston Deffenbaugh,president of Lutheran Immigrant and Refugee Services in Baltimore.
 "It's a pleasant community, the schools are good and there are jobs."